Razlif/moverbot/README.md

 full bed:60
 ...
 ```

 4. Update your price sheet in the price_list.csv

->IMPROTANT
-Your price_list.csv file must appear in the following format:
+>IMPROTANT - your price_list.csv file must appear in the following format:

 1. The A1 cell should be empty
 2. All of the states should appear on the A column staring at A2